-Plan a Lisbon vacation to discover Portugal’s beating heart - a bombastic city of beautiful gardens and maritime fortresses, connected by yellow trams that have been trundling up and down the hills for decades.
-Spend the long Iberian evenings in Alfama, the city’s oldest neighborhood.
+Plan a Lisbon vacation to discover Portugal’s beating heart.
+Lisbon is a bombastic city, with beautiful gardens and maritime fortresses, connected by yellow trams trundling up and down its many hills.
+Spend the evenings in Alfama, the city’s oldest neighborhood.
 Together with your Tourlane Travel Expert, plan visits to venues with Portuguese Fado folk music, and to restaurants with the finest food and Vinho Verde wine.
-During your Lisbon vacation, you’ll fall in love with this city’s old soul and charm.
+With Tourlane, you’re able to book your Lisbon accommodation, transfers, guides, and flights, all in one place!

 1. Praça do Comércio 2.
 Tower of Belém 3.
 Jerónimos Monastery 4.
 Miradouro da Senhora do Monte 5.
 Jardim do Torel

 Start your Lisbon vacation with a dose of history at the Praça do Comércio, one of Portugal’s most famous squares.
 Besides wandering the stately plaza, framed by the flaxen yellow buildings around it, make sure to go to the cais de colunas, the marble steps on the waterside of the plaza.
 And don’t forget to chow down on some fish cakes at one of Lisbon’s oldest cafes, located in the middle of the square.

 If you’re interested in Portugal’s colonial history, head to this the 16th century tower which is one of Portugal’s most famous landmarks.
 If you’re up to it, take a walk up the 200 stairs and relish in the tower’s traditional Manueline style, a hallmark of Gothic architecture.
 The stairs to the top are narrow, but the views of the city are anything but.